Lower Bounding the Gromov--Hausdorff distance in Metric Graphs

 A metric graph $G$ is therefore endowed with two layers of information: a metric structure turning it into a length space~\cite[Definition~2.1.6]{BuragoBuragoIvanov} and a combinatorial structure $(V, E)$ as an abstract graph.
 Using the above definition, we are also allowing $G$ to have single-edge cycles and multiple edges between a pair of vertices.
-In this paper, we only consider path-connected, compact metric graphs $(G,d)$ with finitely many edges.
-The metric graphs we consider are automatically geodesic (i.e., for every $x,y\in G$ there is an isometric embedding $\gamma\colon[0,d(x,y)]\to G$ such that $\gamma(0)=x$ and $\gamma(d(x,y))=y$) since they are compact (a compact length space is geodesic).
-This justifies why there is always at least one shortest path between two points.
+In this paper, we only consider path connected metric graphs $(G,d)$ with finitely many edges.
+Therefore, the metric graphs we consider are compact, and since a compact length space is geodesic, they are also geodesic (meaning for every $x,y\in G$ there is an isometric embedding $\gamma\colon[0,d(x,y)]\to G$ such that $\gamma(0)=x$ and $\gamma(d(x,y))=y$).
+This justifies why for any $y,y'\in G$, there is always at least one \emph{shortest path} or \emph{geodesic path} $\gamma$ in $G$ joining $y,y'$ whose length satisfies $|\gamma|=d(y,y')$.

-For a pair of points $\xi,\xi'\in G$, there always exists a \emph{shortest path} or \emph{geodesic path} $\gamma$ in $G$ joining $\xi,\xi'$ whose length satisfies $l(\gamma)=d(\xi,\xi')$.
 We define an undirected \emph{simple loop} $\mathcal{\gamma}$ of $G$ to be a simple path that intersects itself only at the endpoints.
 We denote by $\mathcal{L}(G)$ the set of all simple loops of $G$.
 Since $G$ is assumed to have finitely many edges, the set $\mathcal{L}(G)$ is finite.
 Since a \emph{metric tree} is defined as a metric graph with no loops, $\mathcal{L}(G)=\emptyset$ for a metric tree $G$.